jstnhuang/task_perception/README.md

 - [ ] Program server
   - If simulation: `roslaunch task_imitation task_imitation.launch bag:=/path/to/NAME.bag --screen`
   - If PR2: `roslaunch task_imitation task_imitation.launch --screen`
+- [ ] If PR2: Start websocket server: `setws catkin; setrobot c1; roslaunch task_imitation rosbridge_websocket_local.launch`
 - [ ] Start the frontend: `roscd task_perception/frontend; polymer serve`
+  - If PR2: When the websocket dialog appears, change the port to 9091.
 - [ ] Visit http://localhost:8081/imitation and enter the bag file of the demonstration to execute